Skip to content

 3. Treat compatibility aliases as compatibility aliases; document the primary spelling you actually want other code to use.

-4. Keep $for and $if bodies simple.
+4. Keep #for and #if bodies simple.
 They are easiest to reason about when they expand straightforward source.

 Released under the MIT License.